davidhalvorsen/Introns_Exons_and_Promoters/README.md

 * Boeck 2016 The time resolved transcriptome of C. elegans
 * Iyer 2005 A Mutation in the STN1 Gene Triggers an Alternative Lengthening of Telomere-Like Runaway Recombinational Telomere Elongation and Rapid Deletion in Yeast
 * Cohen 2002 Formation of extrachromosomal circles from telomeric DNA in Xenopus laevis
+* Hu 2017 Imetelstat, a Telomerase Inhibitor, Is Capable of Depleting Myelofibrosis Hematopoietic Stem Cells and Progenitor Cells
+* Weissman 2001 Telomere Shortening Accompanies Increased Cell Cycle Activity during Serial Transplantation of Hematopoietic Stem Cells
+* Cesare 2010 Alternative lengthening of telomeres: models, mechanisms and implications
+* Shay 2012 Cancer and Telomeres −− An ALTernative to Telomerase
+* Harley 2008 Telomerase and cancer therapeutics
+* Sahin 2012 Antitelomerase therapy provokes ALT and mitochondrial adaptive mechanisms in cancer
+* Gocha 2013 Human Sarcomas Are Mosaic for Telomerase-Dependent and Telomerase-Independent Telomere Maintenance Mechanisms
+* Kalmbach 2014 Telomere Length Reprogramming in Embryos and Stem Cells
+* Huang 2014 Telomere regulation in pluripotent stem cells
+* Dagg 2017 Extensive Proliferation of Human Cancer Cells with Ever-Shorter Telomeres